HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Support the mCODE Patient Bundle

 The [mCODE Patient Bundle][MCODEPatientBundle] provides a mechanism to retrieve all mCODE-conforming resources for an mCODE Patient.
-Participants SHOULD support this CapabilityStatement ([sender][mcode-sender-patient-bundle]/[receiver][mcode-receiver-patient-bundle]) for [this operation](OperationDefinition-mcode-patient-everything.html), which retrieves an mCODE Patient Bundle for a given Patient ID.
+Participants SHOULD support this CapabilityStatement ([sender][mcode-sender-patient-bundle]/[receiver][mcode-receiver-patient-bundle]) for [this operation](OperationDefinition-mcode-patient-everything.html), which retrieves an [mCODE Patient Bundle][MCODEPatientBundle] for a given Patient ID.

     GET [base]/Patient/[id]/$mcode-everything

-This endpoint SHALL support `start` and `end` parameters which operate the same as in the [`Patient/[id]/$everything` operation](https://www.hl7.org/fhir/operation-patient-everything.html).
+This endpoint MUST support `start` and `end` parameters which operate the same as in the [`Patient/[id]/$everything` operation](https://www.hl7.org/fhir/operation-patient-everything.html).

 <!-- If the image below is not wrapped in a div tag, the publisher tries to wrap text around the image, which is not desired. -->
 <div style="text-align: center;">{%include mcode-patient-bundle-pull.svg%}</div>

-mCODE Patient Bundles SHALL be identified by an `id` value that matches the `id` in the contained CancerPatient-conforming resource.
+mCODE Patient Bundles MUST be identified by an `id` value that matches the `id` in the contained [CancerPatient]-conforming resource.

 #### Use `meta.profile` to Signal Conformance